Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 Output:

 Action quality score

+Examples:

+- reward
-(e.g., reward or estimated winning probability)
+- estimated winning probability

+Because some strategies already depend on future estimation (such as orbital prediction and production growth during travel), feature preprocessing may also include future-state approximation.

 Step 3:

-Train a lightweight model, for example:
+Train lightweight models such as:

 - Logistic Regression
 - Random Forest